January 11, 2018

 Outside space has always been a sought-after commodity, whether it’s acres of land or a balcony with pleasant views.
 Most property searchers have a few items on their list when looking for a new home, with some form of outside space usually near the top.
 But remember, gardens, balconies and terraces aren’t just eye candy; they also add value to properties.

-In Marple and The Bridge there are approximately 50,800 people living across 4,600 hectares of land.
+In Marple and Marple Bridge there are approximately 50,800 people living across 4,600 hectares of land.
 This means that the population density is 10.9 people per hectare.
 To put that in the national context, it scores 4/5, five being the most densely populated areas.
-We can therefore classify our area as suburban, which means residents’ will have limited choices when it comes to outside space.
+Even though our area is classed as more as a rural area we have a dense housing stock.
+However our more rural stock offers more acres per property

 Buyers’ attitudes towards, and appetite for outside space often comes down to the area where the property is located.
 As the chart above shows, the most common type of property in SK6 is a semi.
 This means that a significant number of homebuyers will expect a reasonably sized garden with room for a couple of flower beds.